-I’ve mentioned before that as a kid, growing up with Granny baking all day, everyday, that I wasn’t really a fan of home baking.
-Too much of a good thing you could say!
 But the one cake I would always look forward to was the school dinner cake, “lovingly” prepared by our school dinner ladies.
 The plainest sponge you could get, topped with white icing and sprinkles.
-Often served with custard (although not for me, thank you) and a favourite with all generations.
-It’s no wonder that the one cake I always remember loving as a kid, is the long-standing favourite recipe here on Baking with Granny.
+Often served with custard and a favourite with all generations.
+It’s no wonder that the one cake I always remember loving as a kid is the long-standing favourite recipe here on Baking with Granny.

-I could have never predicted just how crazy people would go for School Cake and the feedback for it has been amazing.
-One recurring question I get though is whether I could also do a recipe for the jam and coconut version.
+I could never have predicted just how crazy people would go for School Cake, and the feedback for it has been amazing.
+One recurring question I get, though, is whether I could also do a recipe for the jam and coconut version.
 People pleasing is in my nature – as I think it is with most bakers – so your wish is my command!

 For serving, custard is optional.
-I personally think this version of school dinner cake is better suited for a drowning in custard but it’s entirely your choice.
+I personally think this version of school dinner cake is better suited for a drowning in custard, but it’s entirely your choice.
 As is whether the custard should indeed be pink!

 Margarine